jotaen/klog/docs/Specification.md

 Apart from that it MUST NOT contain anything but what is allowed by this specification.

-Subsequent *records* SHOULD be separated by one “blank line”;
+Subsequent *records* MUST be separated by one “blank line”;
 there MAY be additional blank lines.

 The *records* don’t have to appear in any order.